North Korea offers the first official confirmation that it has detained US soldier Travis King

 THE BIGGER DIPLOMATIC PICTURE

 North Korea has conducted more than 100 weapons tests since the beginning of last year, many of them in the name of issuing warnings over the expansion of U.S.-South Korean military drills that it views as an invasion rehearsal.
-Next Monday, the allies are to begin major annual drills, which North Korea views as an invasion rehearsal.
+Next Monday, the allies are to begin major annual drills.

 The leaders of the United States, South Korea and Japan are also expected to announce plans for expanded military cooperation on ballistic missile defense in the face of North Korea’s evolving nuclear threats when they meet for a trilateral summit at Camp David on Friday, according to U.S. officials.